Merck Manual

 Nervous system

-Jerky, uncontrollable movements, usually of both arms and legs and particularly of the face, feet, and hands, called Sydenham chorea may begin gradually in children with rheumatic fever but usually only after all other symptoms have subsided.
+Sydenham chorea is a complication of rheumatic fever that causes jerky, uncontrollable movements, usually of both arms and legs and particularly of the face, feet, and hands.
+Sydenham chorea may begin gradually in some children with rheumatic fever but usually only after all other symptoms have subsided.
 A month may go by before the jerky movements become so intense that the child is taken to a doctor.
 By then, the child typically has rapid, purposeless, sporadic movements that disappear during sleep.
 The movements may involve any muscle except those of the eyes.
 They may begin in the hands and spread to the feet and face.
 Facial grimacing (a distorted expression on the face) is common.
 Children may cluck their tongue, or the tongue may dart in and out of the mouth.

 In mild cases, children may seem clumsy and may have slight difficulties in dressing and eating.
 In severe cases, children may have to be protected from injuring themselves with their flailing arms or legs.
-The chorea lasts between 4 months and 8 months.
+The chorea usually lasts between 4 months and 8 months but may return later.

 Diagnosis of Rheumatic Fever